Top Ten Things That Would Be Hard To Imagine Without Mass

 9 Dark Matter

-Assuming that the effect of dark matter would still exist, the gravitational dilation would still be miniscule when compared with that of our current universe.
+Assuming the effect of dark matter would still exist, the gravitational dilation would still be minuscule compared to that of our current universe.
 The imbalance between it and dark energy would be much greater, so the universe would fly apart as a result.

 10 The Uncertainty Principle